 All of our outfitters work on the 100 miles below the Pelton Dam complex.
 This is what is referred to as the “Lower Deschutes” and where anglers target the anadramous species and the best of the wild rainbow trout called “redsides”.

 What are the accommodations like?

 Trips can be simple day excursions, where guests can stay at nearby hotels and have guided days.
 The most intriguing trips are the overnight camp trips where guests stay at stream-side camps each evening.
 Camps include spacious tents with cots, dining tents and shelters for shade.
 Guests do need to bring their own sleeping bags.

 What are the meals like?

 The overnight camp trips provide fantastic and well thought out riverside meals.
 Depending on the target species and trip timing breakfast can be a simple and quick affair getting you out fishing in the prime early morning time.
-Lunch will be served stream-side by your guide, typically a BBQ style with sides.
+Lunch will be served stream-side by your guide, typically a BBQ style with sides or gourmet sandwiches.
 Appetizers are available upon arrival in camp each evening and dinner is the highlight where the camp host creates incredible dishes in the riverside kitchen.

 How would you describe the general vibe and atmosphere?